 I think photography class is the only class in high school I got an A in.
 I wasn’t sure why at that time, but it was something I liked to do.
 I then graduated and went off to college without touching a professional camera for quite some time.
 In 2005 I graduated from John Jay College of Criminal Justice with a Criminology degree, and no this has nothing to do with photography, but I’ll get to that in a moment.

-I then met the love of my life and we decided to move to my hometown of Syracuse, NY.
-In 2008, I got married and started working full time as a police officer.
+I then decided to move to my hometown of Syracuse, NY.
+In 2008, I began working full time as a police officer.
 Why?
 Well because thats what I thought I wanted to do with the rest of my life.
 But I was completely wrong.

 I finally picked up a camera in 2009 and something just clicked.
 I couldn’t put it down and I would scour the internet looking for tips and techniques.
 I would spend the next year teaching myself photography and starting a small business.